Also see Using Photographs Like an Artist.

 It’s very important that your photos are not previously cropped.
 Most photographs are, because that is what typically happens when you look through the camera’s viewfinder and press the shutter.
 For artists, it’s better to take a wider angle shot, to zoom out, which gives you more information.
 In our exercises, we want the option of being able to crop the photo in several ways, which can only happen if we have that extra information all around the subject.
 In other words, we don’t want to start with picture-perfect cropping.

 Interposition (overlap) and scale.
-In terms of visual perception, it is elements overlapping one another that tells us whether something is in front or behind, near of far.
+In terms of visual perception, it is elements overlapping one another that tells us whether something is in front or behind, near or far.
 Scale, the relative size of elements, also supports this spatial perception.

 Shapeless walls of trees.
 Large, complex clusters of foliage or close ups of trees can become an indistinguishable mass of foliage and limbs, especially when there are few other landscape elements to relate to.